kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 ### Changing the Transpiler configuration

-You can not change the transpiler configuration on-the-fly as the appropriate configuration files will not be completely copied (`webpack.config.js` is shared between transpilers).
-If you need to change the transpiler, remove the plugin first, remove leftover configuration files and `node_modules`, and then add the plugin back.
+You can not change the transpiler configuration on-the-fly as the appropriate configuration files will not be completely copied (`webpack.config.js` and `webpack.common.js` is shared between transpilers).
+If you need to change the transpiler, remove the plugin first, remove the left over configuration files and `node_modules`, and then add the plugin back.

 ### Plugin discovery